Zum Inhalt

 widgets

 When prompted for a password, leave it blank.
-You will be warned that she might be leaking sensitive information.
-In the case of OAuth2 configurations, it is safe to do so.
+You will be warned that might be leaking sensitive information, which is a good reminder to treat the resulting XML with caution.

-Once you have exported the authentication configuration to an XML file, she copies that file onto the device(s) running QField.
-The file has to be copied to the devices <drive>:/Android/data/ch.opengis.qfield/files/QField/auth/ QField directory.
-The /QField/auth/ path is created when first launching QField.
+Once you have exported the authentication configurations to an XML file, you must copy that file onto the devices running QField.
+The file has to be copied to into an auth folder found within the QField's app directory: